ome/ngff/rfc/wip-tform/index.md

-The Saalfeld lab at Janelia developed a [custom format](https://github.com/saalfeldlab/template-building/wiki/Hdf5-Deformation-fields) for storing affine and displacement field transformations in HDF5 which is similarly less interoperable thatn would be ideal.
+The Saalfeld lab at Janelia developed a [custom format](https://github.com/saalfeldlab/template-building/wiki/Hdf5-Deformation-fields) for storing affine and displacement field transformations in HDF5 which is similarly less interoperable than would be ideal.

 ## Abandoned Ideas